Gina Carano Hits Out At ‘Totalitarian Mob’ After Disney Firing, Announces Film Project With ‘The Daily Wire’

 Shapiro also encouraged Hollywood to keep firing people with unpopular political viewpoints, insisting that it will only help his company’s entertainment arm grow in popularity.

-The pundit isn’t the only prominent conservative personality to rally behind the former UFC fighter amid her latest social media scandal, which saw her seemingly equate contemporary Republicans to Holocaust victims in a now-deleted Instagram story.
+The pundit isn’t the only prominent conservative personality to rally behind the former UFC fighter amid her latest social media scandal.
 As The Inquisitr documented yesterday, Ted Cruz, Michael Knowles and others have shown their support for the actress.
 Cruz claimed that she brought legitimacy to the Star Wars franchise and made it fun again with the Cara Dune character, while also giving women a role model who wasn’t a “princess.”